-A major issue in many family businesses is the concentration of almost all real power in the hands of a dominant / domineering owner / founder.
-Many of these businesses take a very casual approach to job titles, because their cultures are set by their leaders, who are so secure in their personal authority they see no need for formal titles to prove the point.
+A major issue in many family businesses is the concentration of almost all real power in the hands of a dominant (or domineering) owner / founder.
+Many of these businesses take a very casual approach to job titles, because their cultures are set by their leaders, who feel so secure in their personal authority they see no need for formal titles to prove any points.

 Unfortunately, this attitude often means that very little effective authority is delegated to other family members, or to trusted employees.
-As a result the business is heavily reliant on the decisions, and perhaps the whims, of their owners, which becomes increasingly problematic as:
+As a result, the business is heavily reliant on the decisions or whims of their owners, which becomes increasingly problematic as:

 - The business grows and becomes more complicated.

-- Family members working in the business want to develop their own leadership skills, but receive little encouragement, and no indication of where any boundaries lie.
+- Family members working in the business want to develop their own leadership style and skills, but receive little encouragement, and no indication of where the boundaries lie.

-- Staff are unclear about what is expected of them and either just wait to be told what to do – or get so frustrated they leave.
-Consequently the business can only retain staff who are compliant followers, rather than initiative takers.
+- Staff are unclear about what is expected of them and either: (a) just wait to be told what to do, or (b) get so frustrated they leave.
+Consequently, the business only retains staff who are compliant followers, rather than initiative takers.

-- The owner ages and their decision making becomes less reliable.
+- The owner ages and their decision making becomes less current / reliable.

-- A succession process is required to ensure business continuity, but there’s no obvious, or even potential successor in sight, for reasons explained above.
+- A succession process is required to ensure business continuity, but there’s no obvious, or even potential successor in sight.

-Once the Organisational Structures have been reviewed and revised as required, along business functional lines, we facilitate the process of developing detailed job descriptions for whoever will fill the major roles in the business.
+Once Organisational Structures have been reviewed and revised along modern business functional lines, you can develop detailed job descriptions for the type of person required to fill key roles in the business.

-Then everything needs to be tied into a regular review process to ensure that commitments made are actually kept, and that personal performances are reasonably objectively measured, and exposed to appropriate levels of scrutiny.
+Performance expectations are linked to required outcomes, with clear measurement criteria (KPIs).
+A regular review process ensures that commitments made are actually kept, and that personal performances are objectively measured, recognised and rewarded, or corrected.